jessekhaira/Pokemon-Superhero-MachineLearning-App/readme.md

 ## Machine Learning Models<a name = "ml_models"></a>
+### Language Model
 The total number of pokémon names is quite low, sitting at 898.
 This is not enough to train a deep architecture from scratch.
-With that in mind, a single GRU cell was used in the model with a small number of hidden units to prevent overfitting.
+With that in mind, a single GRU cell was used in the model with a small number of hidden units to prevent overfitting, but enough so that interesting features could still be learnt.
+The dimension of the input was also quite low, with the vocabulary formed from the existing names, sitting at 34, so an embedding layer was not used.

-With the custom